ruby/debug/README.md

 #### VSCode integration

-If you don't run a debuggee Ruby process on VSCode, you can attach with VSCode later with the fowllowing steps.
+If you don't run a debuggee Ruby process on VSCode, you can attach with VSCode later with the following steps.

 `rdbg --open=vscode` opens the debug port and tries to invoke the VSCode (`code` command).